 1. Rapidly Evolving Markets and Disruption

 When industries face constant technological shifts, evolving preferences, or competitive threats, Agile Strategists thrive.
-You don't just respond to disruption — you use it to create advantage through rapid pivots.
+You don't merely respond to disruption; you use it to create advantage through rapid pivots.

 2. Startup Growth and Market Entry